All posts

 • European Union — all 27 member states

-• Australia, Canada, New Zealand — common destinations for Chinese emigrants
+• Australia, Canada, New Zealand — common emigration destinations

-• British Virgin Islands, Cayman Islands — traditional offshore structures
+• BVI, Cayman Islands — traditional offshore structures

 • Japan, South Korea — regional financial centers

-CRS does NOT cover accounts in the United States.
-The US does not participate in CRS.
-Instead, the US has its own system — FATCA (Foreign Account Tax Compliance Act) — which reports to other countries under separate bilateral agreements.
-The US-China FATCA relationship exists but operates under different rules and thresholds than CRS.
+The big exception: the United States does not participate in CRS.
+The US runs its own system, FATCA, which reports under separate bilateral agreements.
+The US-China FATCA relationship exists but has different rules and thresholds.

-This creates a structural asymmetry: a Chinese founder's Mercury account in the US is not reported through CRS, but their Wise UK account, Hong Kong corporate account, or Singapore investment account is.
+This creates an asymmetry worth understanding.
+A Chinese founder's Mercury account in the US is not CRS-reported.
+Their Wise UK account, Hong Kong corporate account, or Singapore investment account is.
+See Opening a US Bank Account as a Chinese National for how US banking works.

 • Physical assets (gold, art, vehicles)

-• Cryptocurrency held in self-custody wallets (exchange-held crypto may be reported depending on jurisdiction)
+• Crypto in self-custody wallets (exchange-held crypto may be reported depending on jurisdiction)

-• Domestic Chinese accounts (CRS is for cross-border reporting only)
+• Domestic Chinese accounts (CRS is cross-border only)

 📊